How Much Does It Cost to Build an App in 2026?

 What you get: Varies wildly by platform.
 Some generate UI only.
 Others generate full-stack apps with backends, auth, payments.
 Read our comparison of 7 AI builders for specifics.

-**The advantage:** Speed and cost.
-A full app in hours instead of months.
+The advantage: Speed and cost.
 The code is yours to keep and modify.

 The tradeoff: Less customization than traditional development.
 You work within the builder's opinions about architecture and tech stack.